James A. Bayard Jr.: Personal life

 His wife died on March 11, 1864.
 Bayard died at Wilmington on June 13, 1880, and is buried there in the Old Swedes Episcopal Church Cemetery.

 Descendants

-Through his son Thomas, he was a grandfather of U.S. Senator Thomas Francis Bayard Jr., who married Elizabeth Bradford du Pont, and was the father of five, including Alexis I. du Pont Bayard, the Lieutenant Governor of Delaware from 1949 to 1953.
+Through his son Thomas, he was a grandfather of U.S. Senator Thomas F. Bayard Jr., who married Elizabeth Bradford du Pont, and was the father of five, including Alexis I. du Pont Bayard, the Lieutenant Governor of Delaware from 1949 to 1953.

 Almanac

 Senators were elected by the state legislature at this time – in this case the Delaware General Assembly – to a six-year term beginning March 4.
 Bayard was elected to a term beginning March 4, 1863, but resigned in 1864.
 George R. Riddle was appointed to serve the rest of the term, but died in 1867.
 Bayard was then appointed to serve the remainder of the term.